Help for low-bandwidth situations for Teams for EDU

 There are also situations, and you should proactively discuss them with your educators, where the bandwidth problem may be on the student's side (for example, a large number of students are able to watch the video lessons without issue, but a small number of students have difficulties).

-It's not reasonable to expect many parents to be able to troubleshoot these issues, and low bandwidth issues may be out of a student or parent's control (their home may not have access to high bandwidth, they may have a lot of people in their immediate area consuming bandwidth and affecting what they can do, there may be internet instability, and so on).
+It's not reasonable to expect many parents to be able to troubleshoot these issues.
+Low-bandwidth issues may be out of a student or parent's control (their home may not have access to high bandwidth, they may have numerous people in their immediate area consuming bandwidth and affecting what they can do, there may be internet instability, and so on).

 We've put together guidance in our Use Teams for schoolwork when bandwidth is low article for parents and students as well, you can review and try these recommendations if you're having any problems.